Online Session Locator

 1. Building College Capital for Community College Students: The Perspectives of Students Participating in an Engineering Momentum Program [view paper]

-Dr. Jingjing Liu (Florida International University), Dr. Bruk T Berhane (Florida International University), Daniel I. Adeniranye (Florida International University), Ms. Janet Yowell (University of Colorado Boulder), Julian Rodrigo Sosa-Molano (Florida International University), Mr. Joseph Ronald Sturgess (Florida International University), and Dr. Nick Stites (University of Colorado Boulder)
+Dr. Jingjing Liu (Florida International University), Dr. Bruk T Berhane (Florida International University), Daniel I. Adeniranye (Florida International University), Ms. Janet Yowell (University of Colorado Boulder), Julian Rodrigo Sosa-Molano (Florida International University), Mr. Joseph Ronald Sturgess (Florida International University), and Dr. Nick A. Stites (University of Colorado Boulder)

 2. Fostering Career Development through Leadership: The Experiences of Peer Mentors in STEM courses at a Community College [view paper]